hdmf-dev/hdmf-schema-language/source/description.rst

 relationship that make up the format.
 Schemas may be distributed across multiple YAML files to improve readability and to support logical organization of types.
+Schema files should have the ``groups`` key and/or the ``datasets`` key at the top level.

+The beginning of all schema files must begin with a comment that starts with '{{ schema_language }}' followed by a space and the version string of the specification language used by this namespace, e.g., ``{{ schema_language }} 2.2.0``.
+Files without this comment are assumed to be defined using {{ schema_language }} 2.1.0.
+The comment at the beginning of schema files must be the same as the comment at the start of the namespace file that includes the schema files.

 This is the main part of the format specification.
 It is described in the following sections.

 .. note::